High Level Summary of Statistics Trend Last update: September 2015: Sea Fisheries

-The graph below displays the value of all landings by Scottish based vessels for the years 2010 – 2014(p).
+The graph below displays the value of all landings by Scottish based vessels for the years 2010 – 2014.

-The increase in value of fish landings in 2014 was driven by a 44 per cent increase in the value of pelagic landings, although there was an increase in value for all three species types.
+The increase in value of fish landings in 2014 was driven predominantly by an increase in the real terms value of pelagic species, although there was an increase in value for all three species types.
 The increase in volume of fish landed was a result of a large increase in the volume of pelagic landings, even though there was a decrease in demersal and shellfish landings:

-• Pelagic – 44 per cent increase in value, 63 per cent increase in volume
+• Pelagic – 42 per cent increase in real terms value, 63 per cent increase in volume

-• Demersal – three per cent increase in value, 13 per cent decrease in volume
+• Demersal – one per cent increase in real terms value, 13 per cent decrease in volume

-• Shellfish – nine per cent increase in value, one per cent decrease in volume
+• Shellfish – eight per cent increase in real terms value, one per cent decrease in volume